GetDKAN/dkan/docs/components/dataset/usage.rst

 :Temporal Coverage: Like Geographic Coverage, this field lets us give some context to the data, but now for the relevant time period.
 Here we could enter the year or years for which our polling places data is accurate.
 :Granularity: This is a somewhat open-ended metadata field that lets you describe the granularity or accuracy of your data.
 For instance: "Year".
 Note, this field is depreciated in DCAT and Project Open Data, and may be removed from DKAN.
 :Data Dictionary: Another open-ended field, this is a space for almost any kind of explanation for understanding the terminology/units/column names/etc. in our dataset.
 Ideally, this will be a simple URL to a Data Dictionary resource elsewhere on the web.
 :Additional Info: Lets us arbitrarily define other metadata fields.
-See `Additional Info field <datasetfeatures.html#custom-metadata>`_ for more information.
+See :ref:`Additional Info field <custom_metadata>` for more information.
 :Resources: This field is a reference to the resources you have already added.

 After you click "Save", the metadata we enter will appear on the page for this Dataset: